Madras, India » Entertainment » Festivals

 Tourist Fair

-The Tamil Nadu Tourism Development Corporation is the one that organizes this colorful Trade and Industrial Fair at Chennai.
-The exhibition puts forth the cultural wealth of the state, places of tourist interest, economic scenario and much more in multitudinous forms and colors.
+The Tamil Nadu Tourism Development Corporation is the one that organises this colourful Trade and Industrial Fair in Chennai.
+The exhibition puts forth the cultural wealth of the state, places of tourist interest, economic scenario and much more in multitudinous forms and colours.

 Chennai Music and Dance Festival

-Chennai music and dance festival is a celebration of classical music and dance of South India held in the capital city of Chennai.
+Chennai music and dance festival is a celebration of classical music and dance of South India.
+Many renowned, as well as up-coming artists, perform in this festival.

 Vinayak Chaturthi

-The elephant headed god - Lord Ganesh or Vinayak is among the most worshiped deities of the State.
-The festival is celebrated in the month of September.
+The elephant-headed god - Lord Ganesh or Vinayak, is among the most worshipped deities of the state.
+The festival is celebrated in September.
 The celebration ends on the tenth day.
-On this auspicious day, people go on chanting Lord Vinayak’s name carrying his idols in a procession.
-Later those idols of Lord Vinayak are submerged in water in wells, lakes, rivers or ocean.
+On this auspicious day, people chant Lord Vinayak's name carrying his idols in a procession.
+Later those idols of Lord Vinayak are submerged in water in wells, lakes, rivers or oceans.

 Aruvathimoovar Festival

-Every year in the Tamil month of Panguni, to honor the 63 shivite saints, who lived in devotion & penance a very colorful procession of 63 bronze statues of these saints is carried out through the streets of Mylapore, Chennai.
+Every year in the Tamil month of Panguni, to honour the 63 shivite saints, who lived in devotion & penance, a very colourful procession of 63 bronze statues of these saints is carried out through the streets of Mylapore, Chennai.